Model-free Forecasting of Rogue Waves using Reservoir Computing: Introduction

-Reservoir Computing (RC) is a specific variant of the recurrent neural network (RNN) in machine learning \citep{Jaeger2001}.
-RC can be viewed as a three-layer RNN: an input layer, an internal layer state (the reservoir), and an output layer.
+Reservoir Computing (RC) is a specific variant of the recurrent neural network (RNN) in machine learning~\citep{Jaeger2001}.
+RC can be perceived as a three-layer RNN: an input layer, an internal layer state (a reservoir), and an output layer.
 In contrast to the conventional RNN, the reservoir parameters are fixed, sparse, and random.
-Surprisingly, despite having a simplified learning procedure compared to RNNs, RC has been reported to be more powerful \citep{Jaeger2004,Lukosevicius2009a,Chattopadhyay2020}.
-The framework has successfully modeled both short-term and long-term dynamics of chaotic systems, capturing their attractors \citep{Pathak2017, Pathak2018, Doan2021, Rohm2021a, gauthier_learning_2022}.
+Surprisingly, despite having a simplified learning procedure compared to RNNs, RC has been reported to be more powerful~\citep{Jaeger2004,Lukosevicius2009a,Chattopadhyay2020}.
+The framework has successfully modeled both short-term and long-term dynamics of chaotic systems and captured its attractor \citep{pathak_using_2017,Pathak2018, Doan2021, Rohm2021a, gauthier_learning_2022}.
 An extension of RC for learning spatiotemporal problems was presented in \citep{Pathak2018,Chattopadhyay2020,Huhn2021,Jiang2019,Pandey2020,yao2022LearningOcean,bonas2024CalibratedForecasts}.
-Recent studies \citep{Pathak2018a,Wikner2020} have introduced knowledge-based models within the RC framework.
+Recent studies~\citep{pathak_hybrid_2018,Wikner2020} have introduced knowledge-based models within the RC framework.
 These advances highlight the versatility and potential of RC in addressing a wide range of spatiotemporal challenges.
-Another motivation for RC lies in its potential for physical implementation, as reviewed in \cite{tanakaRecentAdvancesPhysical2019,liang2024PhysicalReservoir,everschor-sitte2024TopologicalMagnetic}, which has the potential to achieve both computational speedup and improved energy efficiency.
+Another motivation for RC lies in its potential for physical implementation, as reviewed in~\cite{tanakaRecentAdvancesPhysical2019,liang2024PhysicalReservoir,everschor-sitte2024TopologicalMagnetic}, which has the potential to achieve both computational speedup and improved energy efficiency.

 This research investigates the prediction and forecasting capabilities of RC to predict short-term nonlinear dynamics of integrable systems modeled by the NLS equation.
 Despite various studies on RC in chaotic spatiotemporal systems, little attention has been given to its application to Hamiltonian counterparts.
-An investigation into RC's ability to replicate the phase plane of Hamiltonian systems is reported in \cite{zhangLearningHamiltonianDynamics2021}, although this study is limited to low-dimensional systems.
-Only \citep{Jiang2019} attempted to simulate NLS using RC, focusing on \textit{periodic} Akhmadiev breathers, Kutnezov-Ma solitons, and second-order periodic breather collisions.
-Despite this insight, the similarity between the training and testing data in \citep{Jiang2019} raises questions about the model's generalizability.
+An investigation into RC's ability to replicate the phase plane of Hamiltonian systems is reported in~\cite{zhangLearningHamiltonianDynamics2021}, although this study is limited to low-dimensional systems.
+Only~\citep{Jiang2019} attempted to simulate NLS using RC, focusing on \textit{periodic} Akhmediev breathers, Kutnezov--Ma solitons, and second-order periodic breather collisions.
+Despite this insight, the similarity between the training and testing data in~\citep{Jiang2019} raises questions about the model's generalizability.